 The truth is that some odors occur naturally during evaporation while others only happen during decomposition or chemical changes.

-A fun fact is that the human nose can detect about one trillion odors which makes your sense of smell more powerful than people think.
+A fun fact is that the human nose can detect about one trillion odors which makes your sense of smell more powerful than you may think!

 Most Common Types of Indoor Odors

 As for the most common types of indoor odors, they stem from:

 - Kitchen (cooking food, spices, and associated smoke)

 - Garbage (rotting food)

 - Pets (Dog skin and Cat litter boxes)